 Pat Benatar & Neil Giraldo / Melissa Etheridge

-Tickets go on sale to the general public at 10:00 am MST on Fri, April 24 and will be available at The Top Hat, online or by phone at 877-987-6487.
+Tickets are on sale now at The Top Hat, online or by phone at 877-987-6487 while supplies last.
 General Admission standing pit tickets, reserved stadium seating tickets and general admission lawn tickets are available.
 All ages are welcome.

 Pat Benatar: she’s always been a rule-breaker and a trail-blazer, she remains a bold and distinctive artist both on stage and on record, and now, after more than three decades in rock ‘n’ roll, she’s a bonafide living legend.

 A four-time Grammy winner, Benatar is a classically trained mezzo-soprano.
 During the 1980s, Benatar had two RIAA-certified Multi-Platinum albums, five RIAA-certified Platinum albums, three RIAA-certified Gold albums and 19 Top 40 singles, including the Top 10 hits, “Hit Me With Your Best Shot“, “Love Is a Battlefield“, “We Belong“ and “Invincible“.
 During the early days of MTV Benatar was one of the most heavily played artists on the popular music channel.
 Her hits continue to be as unforgettable now as they were at the dawn of MTV, when Pat emerged, fearless, fighting and forging a path for other female rock stars around the world.